thomas-rolland/asd-resilience/README.md

 This script will calculate gene-level attributable risk and relative risk.

-## Linear and ordinal regression between risk and socio-economic features in UK-Biobank
+## Linear and ordinal regression between LoF presence and outcomes
 ```
 linearOrdinalRegression.R
 ```
-This script will provide regression coefficients associated to variant presence.
+This script will provide regression coefficients associated to specific covariates, including LoF presence.

 ## Distribution of individuals in terciles of ASD-PGS scores